 You can use your command prompt to reset all manual settings that are misconfigured on Windows Firewall.
 To restore default settings you can use the following:

 If you fully configured your firewall with the required configurations, then it’s a good idea to export the current configuration to a file so that you can restore the original configuration whenever required.
 To export current settings you can follow the below commands:

 netsh advfirewall import “C:\temp\WFconfiguration.wfw”

-In this article, we learn how to disable windows firewall using the command prompt.
-First of all, we learn how to disable or enable windows firewall.
-We also learn how to check the status of windows firewall.
-After all, we come to know about some important commands of netsh utility to manage windows firewall efficiently.
+In this article, we learn how to disable Windows firewalls using the command prompt.
+First of all, we learned how to disable or enable Windows firewalls.
+We also learn how to check the status of the Windows firewall.
+After all, we came to know about some important commands of netsh utility to manage Windows firewall efficiently.